BatsalG/what-to-post/README.md

 Welcome to the Content Suggestion Project!
+This web app will allow you to find inspiration for Instagram posts, popular hashtags and give you an analysis of your audience behavior.
+Note: You need to use your login credentials to Instagram, since the data is fetched using Instagram API.

 You have two options to access this project: through Heroku and by manually downloading and running locally.

 ## Heroku Deployment

-The link to the Heroku website: https://content-suggestion.herokuapp.com/ (Might be outdated)
+The link to the Heroku website: https://content-suggestion.herokuapp.com/ (deprecated)

 ## Run Virtual Environment